View Leo Ventimiglia's Obituary on thetelegraph.com and share memories

 On Oct.
 23, 1948 in Alton, he married Rose Manescalco.
 She died April 30, 2013.

-Surviving are a daughter, Patricia Mouser (fiance', Paul Roberts) of Fosterburg, Illinois; two grandchildren, Jennifer Herring, and Andrew Mouser (finance', Elaine Duich); four great-grandchildren, Samuel Herring, Lydia Rose Mouser, Leon Stephen Mouser, and Millie Layne Mouser; and several nieces and nephews.
+Surviving are a daughter, Patricia Mouser (fiance', Paul Roberts) of Fosterburg, Illinois; two grandchildren, Jennifer Herring, and Andrew Mouser (fiance', Elaine Duich); four great-grandchildren, Samuel Andrew Leo Herring, Lydia Rose Mouser, Leon Stephen Mouser, and Amelia Laine Mouser; and several nieces and nephews.

-He was preceded in death by his parents; wife; two sons, Michael and Leonard Ventimiglia; brother, Anthony Ventimiglia; and three sisters, Rose Nicholson, Concetta Manescalco and Agatha Kish.
+He was preceded in death by his parents; wife, Rose Ventimiglia; two sons, Michael and Leonard Ventimiglia; brother, Anthony Ventimiglia; and three sisters, Rose Nicholson, Concetta Manescalco and Agatha Kish.

-Private services will be held at Holy Angels Parish Church with Father Donald Wolford officiating.
+Private family services will be held at Holy Angels Parish Church with Father Donald Wolford officiating.

 Burial will be in St. Joseph Catholic Cemetery in Alton.